reobin/reobin.dev/content/blog/js-array-toggle/index.md

 ---
-title: How to toggle an item in a javascript array when using functional programming
+title: How to toggle an item in a javascript array
 date: "2020-07-01T22:12:03.284Z"
-description: "This javascript method adds the item if it's not in the array, and removes it if it is."
+description: "Quickly add/remove an item depending on wether it's already in the array or not."
 ---

 ## TL;DR

+### The function

 ```jsx
 const removeAtIndex = (arr, index) => {